tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 3. An object passed to a function only has functions called on it that are described by its Concept.
    This is analagous to how a function taking a pointer to base is only allowed to call members of the base -- new interfaces added in the derived class are not considered for better matching.
-The current concepts proposal lacks this and this oversight has yet to be discussed.
-The original C++0x concepts did have this capability, but via a different mechanism.
+The current Concepts proposal lacks this and this oversight has yet to be discussed.
+The original C++0x Concepts did have this capability, but via a different mechanism.

 We propse that the Concepts feature is incomplete without constrained overload set for usage.
 It is